 The best thing about using pineapple as an alternative to dates is the amount you can have.
 Many fruits can only be consumed in fairly low quantities to be considered low FODMAP but with pineapple, you can eat a whole cup measurement of chopped pineapple!

-As already mentioned, figs are a great alternative to dates.
+Figs are a great alternative to dates.
 They can be used in very similar ways and have a very similar texture and feel to them.
-You do still need to keep your portion sizes of figs fairly low and only eat a 20-gram portion in one go.
+You do still need to keep your portion sizes of figs fairly low and only eat a 20g portion in one go.

 If your recipe requires dates then try swapping them out for figs. You shouldn’t notice too much difference and you will have the benefit of the sweetness of the figs without the digestive system flare-up.